 - A reprise in one of the modular components revisiting existing training places on your rotation to study in more depth.
 For example, ankle and foot, hand, shoulder and elbow, hip, knee, spine and paediatric. - Visits to another specialist in the trainee's declared field of interest in the existing programme.
-This is only likely to apply in larger programmes - Fellowships within other UK programmes or in national training accredited posts for specialist training these are well recognised in particular disciplines particularly hand surgery, children's orthopaedics and spinal surgery.
-Stand alone fellowships, either in the UK or overseas may also provide the training required by a trainee. - All fellowships must have prospective approval from GMC prior to commencement.
-The SAC liaison member for training programme is required to consider a post for approval and will review the
+This is only likely to apply in larger programmes - All fellowships must have prospective approval from GMC prior to commencement.
+The SAC liaison member for training programme is required to consider a post for approval and will review the experience once the post has been completed.
+Approval that the post will contribute to overall training will be given only if evidence is provided demonstrating the acquired competencies.